404talentnotfound/Ervos/README.md

 7. Create a directory/folder at the root of your C drive called "macros"

-8. Create a file in the C:\\macros directory called "port.txt" and write the com port of the arduino in it.
+8. Create a file in the C:\\macros directory called "port.txt" and write the com port of the arduino in it, e.g. "COM3".

 9. Make/get a megahack macro json file, if you bot a level with megahack you should have the option to export it as a json file.